foundry-rs/book/src/tutorials/foundry-docker.md

 ```
 You can see our code was compiled and tested entirely within the container.
 Also, since we passed the `--watch` option, the container will recompile the code whenever a change is detected.

+> Note: The Foundry docker image is built on alpine and designed to be as slim as possible.
+For this reason, it does not currently include development resources like `git`.
+If you are planning to manage your entire development lifecycle within the container, you should build a custom development image on top of Foundry's image.

 ### Creating a "build and test" image
 Let's use the Foundry docker image as a base for using our own Docker image.
 We'll use the image to:
 1. Build our solidity code